Consensys/doc.goquorum/docs/Reference/API-Methods.md

 ### `quorumPermission_transactionAllowed`

-Checks if the account initiating the transaction has sufficient permissions to execute the transaction.
+Checks if the account initiating the specified transaction has sufficient permissions to execute the transaction.

 #### Parameters

-* `txArgs`: transaction arguments object
+* `txArgs`: *object* - transaction arguments object

 #### Returns